DCHHV/dchhv.github.io/_posts/2018-07-10-robosumo-is-on.md

 categories: announcement
 ---

 We are proud to be hosting another round of Robo Sumo this year.
-We have posted the <a href="">rules for this year</a>.
+We have posted the <a href="\robosumo.html">rules for this year</a>.

 We are also putting in a category for Hebocon.
 This being DEFCON I am sure there are all kinds of things just need a couple of servos and some wiring and they would be ready for the ring.